abbashosseini/Vinci/README.md

 ##### Min API 10+

-its android library its get _URL_ or _URLS_ from the net and its do this concurrency so no need be worry about shareing resouce and its cache / Download the file Sychronouslly for Now Of Course and later i replace it with Asychronous NetWorking and another thing Vinci can save file in internal storage and you can get full path and where file can you find and use it for example you can put path (URI) in _database_ and you can now retrieve URI/PATH form database.
+its android library its get _URL_ or _URLS_ from the net and its do this concurrency so no need be worry about sharing resource and its cache / Download the file Synchronously for Now Of Course and later i replace it with Asynchronous NetWorking and another thing Vinci can save file in internal storage and you can get full path and where file can you find and use it for example you can put path (URI) in _database_ and you can now retrieve URI/PATH form database.

-#### Can Do :

-* you can use any URl from the net and use it in YOUR app just like that.
-* You can display you image you have ot user have on imageView.
-* Download any image with any **FORMAT** from  the net and put it in users device and use it or use it as Drawable , Files, ByteArray, Bitmap or vice versa .

 ####For Reading :